zinic/jx/README.md

-#Jx the JAXB JSON-XML Binding Model#
+#Jx the JAXB JSON-XML Binding Model and XJC Plugin#

 ###What is it?###